 One note.
 There is not a shuttle between the resort and the rest of Stone Mountain Park’s activities.
 This could put a damper on a vacation if not everyone wants to do the same thing at the same time, or if you are staying here without a car.
 I had a rental car so getting from one place to another, including the airport in Atlanta was simple.

 Guest room options range from King Balcony Rooms to two Double Bed Suites.
 Currently rates range from $129 to $179 depending upon the size of the room and what view one sees out the window.
 You can book online at the hotel’s website.
 Also check the website for deals and packages.
 There are several choices.
 You can also compare rates at Priceline or Hotels.com.

 *There is also a $20 one-time pass fee for Stone Mountain Park, so take advantage of the area beauty.

-My stay was hosted by the DeKalb County Convention and Visitors Bureau as part of the Midwest Travel Journalists Association fall meeting.
+My stay was hosted by the DeKalb Convention and Visitors Bureau as part of the Midwest Travel Journalists Association fall meeting.
 All opinions, however are my own.